The Power of a Summer Classic

 To see the real thing.
 To be where it happened.
 To experience it firsthand.

-From the Liberty Bell to the Grand Canyon, visitors are motivated by many things: to witness history, to feel what it’s like to stand in a particular spot, or to learn and explore.
-Recreation, restoration, and renewal are often part of it too.
+From the Liberty Bell to the Grand Canyon, visitors can have different motivations: to witness history, to feel what it’s like to stand in a particular spot, or to learn and explore.
+Many of these places are considered part of our collective heritage, yet they remain under threat and pressure that puts their preservation at risk.

-A Heritage Pilgrimage
+A Heritage Pilgrimage Adventure

 It was a hot July day as we travelled past amusement parks and ice cream shops.
 We followed old maps and land plots, and when we reached a home on former homestead land, the owners pointed us toward the woods and said, “It’s back there somewhere.
 An old man used to take care of it, but we haven’t seen him in a long time.”